polychatproject/polychat-appservice/README.md

 ### Run from projekt root

-The compose files are intended to be used with mxtest, to create the required .env file run `./make-env.sh`
+The compose files are intended to be used with mxtest, to create the required .env file run `./make-env.sh`.
+If the .env already exists, the reqiured items are appended.

 Create file `compose.override.yaml`